open-wc/open-wc/packages/scoped-elements/README.md

    export class MyEl { ... }
    ```

-2. Every (!!!) component that uses sub components need to use `scoped-elements`.
-Any import to a self registering component can result in a browser exception - completely breaking the whole application.
+2. Every component that uses sub components should use `scoped-elements`.
+Any import to a self registering component can potentially result in a browser exception - completely breaking the whole application.

-3. Imported elements need to be fully side effect free (not only element registration)
+3. Imported elements should be fully side effect free (not only element registration)

-4. Currently, only `lit-html` is supported (though other rendering engines could be incorporated in the future).
+4. Currently, only `lit-element` is supported (though other elements/rendering engines could be incorporated in the future).

 5. You can not use tag selectors in css, but you could use an id, a class name or even a property instead.